rhythnic/redux-lenses/README.md

 ## React Example

-This is the authentication example from the [React Router docs](https://reacttraining.com/react-router/web/example/auth-workflow), with React state changed to Redux state via redux-lenses.
-One of the benefits of using redux-lenses is that value and the setter are one prop instead of 2 props.
+This is the authentication example from the [React Router docs](https://reacttraining.com/react-router/web/example/auth-workflow), with React state changed to Redux state via Redux Lenses.
+One of the benefits of using Redux Lenses is that value and the setter are one prop instead of 2 props.

 ```